PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

-# Getting Started with Python in VS Code
+# Getting Started with Python in Visual Studio Code

-## Install Visual Studio Code and the Python Extension
+## Install Visual Studio (VS) Code and the Python Extension

 1. If you have not already done so, install [VS Code](https://code.visualstudio.com/).